Ludwig van Beethoven

-His first major orchestral work, the First Symphony, premiered in 1800, and his first set of string quartets was published in 1801.
-Despite his hearing deteriorating during this period, he continued to conduct, premiering his Third and Fifth Symphonies in 1804 and 1808, respectively.
+Beethoven's first major orchestral work, the First Symphony, premiered in 1800, and his first set of string quartets was published in 1801.
+Around 1798, Beethoven began experiencing symptoms of hearing loss; despite his advancing deafness during this period, he continued to conduct, premiering his Third and Fifth Symphonies in 1804 and 1808, respectively.
 His Violin Concerto appeared in 1806.
 His last piano concerto (No. 5, Op.
-73, known as the Emperor), dedicated to his frequent patron Archduke Rudolf of Austria, was premiered in 1811, without Beethoven as soloist.
-He was almost completely deaf by 1814, and he then gave up performing and appearing in public.
-He described his problems with health and his unfulfilled personal life in two letters, his Heiligenstadt Testament (1802) to his brothers and his unsent love letter to an unknown "Immortal Beloved" (1812).
+73, known as the Emperor), dedicated to his frequent patron Archduke Rudolf of Austria, premiered in 1811, without the composer as soloist.
+By 1815, Beethoven was nearly totally deaf and had ceased performing and seldom appeared in public.
+He described his health problems and his unfulfilled personal life in two letters, his "Heiligenstadt Testament" (1802) to his brothers and his unsent love letter to an unknown "Immortal Beloved" (1812).

-After 1810, increasingly less socially involved, Beethoven composed many of his most admired works, including later symphonies, mature chamber music and the late piano sonatas.
-His only opera, Fidelio, first performed in 1805, was revised to its final version in 1814.
-He composed Missa solemnis between 1819 and 1823 and his final Symphony, No. 9, one of the first examples of a choral symphony, between 1822 and 1824.
-Written in his last years, his late string quartets, including the Grosse Fuge, of 1825–1826 are among his final achievements.
-After some months of bedridden illness, he died in 1827.
-Beethoven's works remain mainstays of the classical music repertoire.
+After 1810, increasingly less socially involved as his hearing loss worsened, Beethoven composed many of his most admired works, including his last three symphonies, mature chamber music and the late piano sonatas.
+His only opera, Fidelio, first performed in 1805, was extensively revised to its final version in 1814.
+He composed the Missa solemnis between 1819 and 1823 and his final Symphony, No. 9, the first major example of a choral symphony, between 1822 and 1824.
+His late string quartets, including the Grosse Fuge, of 1825–1826 are among his final achievements.
+After several months of illness, which left him bedridden, Beethoven died on 26 March 1827 at the age of 56.